everydayrain/christopherbauer.org/_posts/2024-11-14-templates.md

 wget https://fedorapeople.org/groups/virt/virtio-win/direct-downloads/stable-virtio/virtio-win.iso
 ```

-With that you should have isos named "scripts_withcloudinit.iso" and "virtio-win.iso" visible in your Proxmox WUI storage.
+With that you should have ISOs named "scripts_withcloudinit.iso" and "virtio-win.iso" visible in your Proxmox WUI storage.
 ![](/assets/img/2024-11-11_10-14.png)

 ### Modifying packer.pkr.hcl
 Mayfly277 says "*A generic packer.pkr.hcl file is present in GOAD folder* ."
 That path is `/root/GOAD/packer/proxmox/packer.json.pkr.hcl`.

 I modified the packer.pkr.hcl file so that the "vlan_tag" entry read "30" according to how I set up the networking in my [first post](https://christopherbauer.org/2024/11/08/GOAD-networking.html).

 ### Modifying the Individual Computer Config Files
 Next we'll modify the packer files for the individual templates.
 Before we begin, it'd be helpful to have the sha256 hashes for a couple of dependent files referenced in the packer files.
 To collect those, head to the provisioner machine.